timescale/docs.timescale.com-content/tutorials/outflux.md

 ```

 The data in the file is without a timestamp so the current time of the Influx server will be used at the time of insert.
 All the data points belong to one measurement `taxi`.
-The points are tagged with location, rating and vendor.
-Four fields are recorded: fare, mta_tax, tip and tolls.
+The points are tagged with location, rating, and vendor.
+Four fields are recorded: fare, mta_tax, tip, and tolls.
 The `influx` client assumes the server is available at `http://localhost:8086` by default.

 ## Schema Discovery, Validation and Transfer [](schema)